invertase/dart_edge/README.md

 ## FAQs

-### Why is it experimental?
+### ❓ Why is it experimental?

-This project is a new concept, and we're still figuring out things such as the API, testing, best practices for local development & deployment and other complicated matters such as error handling and debugging (since Dart is compiled to minified JavaScript).
+This project is a new concept, and we're still figuring out things such as the public APIs, testing, best practices for local development & deployment and other complicated matters such as error handling and debugging (since Dart is compiled to minified JavaScript).
 We use this project in production ourselves as a dog-fooding excercise, however we'll keep it as experimental until we're happy we've covered all bases of what you'd expect from Dart development.

+There's also some unimplemented APIs which we're working on.
+Please see the [API](https://docs.dartedge.dev/apis) documentation for more information.

-### What is the motivation for this project?
+### ❓ What is the motivation for this project?

-We are big fans of running serverless code, and are using both [Cloudflare Workers](https://workers.cloudflare.com/) & [Vercel Edge Functions](https://vercel.com/features/edge-functions) on our own projects.
+We're big fans of serverless environments, and are using both [Cloudflare Workers](https://workers.cloudflare.com/) & [Vercel Edge Functions](https://vercel.com/features/edge-functions) on our own projects.
 Some of these projects (including [Zapp!](https://zapp.run/)) are mainly written in Dart.
 We wanted to be able to write Dart code and deploy it to these platforms to allow for code sharing & collaboration between the team, hence this project started.

-### What are the limitations of Edge functions?
+### ❓ What are the limitations of Edge functions?

 If you're not familar with the concept of serverless functions, you should be aware of the limitations.
 Typically to run Dart as a backend service, you will most likely reach for [Shelf](https://github.com/dart-lang/shelf), (or use a framework such as as [ServerPod](https://serverpod.dev/), [Dart Frog](https://dartfrog.vgv.dev/) etc) which are deployed to services such as Google Cloud Run, AWS etc. These setups run your code in a container, running one or more long lived processed to keep your service running.
 You can access the file system, use a single database connection, establish a long-lived WebSocket connection, etc.